-780 - INTRODUCT TION TO ENGINEERING DESIGN Credit 9 10 11 12 781 ELECTIVE 1.00 X X X X Prerequisite: Concurrent enrollment in a Science and Mathematics course.
+780 - INTRODUCT TION TO ENGINEERING DESIGN Credit 9 10 11 12 781 ELECTIVE 1.00 X X X X Prerequisite: Concurrent enrollment in a Science and Mathematics course in the same year.

 Students dig deep into the engineering design process, applying math, science, and engineering standards to hands-on projects.
 They work both individually and in teams to design solutions to a variety of problems using 3D modeling software, and use an engineering notebook to document their work.